Burst-Statistics/burst-statistics/readme.txt

 **Burst Pro** adds advanced features for businesses and professionals:

+Creator plan:
 * UTM campaign tracking — See which marketing efforts drive results
 * Geographic data — Country and city-level visitor insights
 * Advanced filtering — Segment data by any dimension
 * Data archiving settings — Keep your database lean automatically
-* Full sales dashboard — Understand what content brings in the most revenue (Burst Pro - Business plan)
-* Revenue attribution — Connect WooCommerce sales to traffic sources (Burst Pro - Business plan)
-* Reporting — Generate shareable reports (Burst Pro - Agency plan)
 * Priority support — Direct contact with our developers (You'll speak to actual humans!)

+Business plan:
+* Everything in the creator plan +
+* Full sales dashboard — Understand what content brings in the most revenue
+* Revenue attribution — Connect WooCommerce sales to traffic sources

+Agency plan:
+* Everything in the business plan +
+* Reporting — Generate shareable reports

 = Learn More =